"God sleeps in the rock, dreams in the plant, stirs in the animal, and awakens in man.” ~ Muhyī d-Dīn Ibn Arabi

 Western medical science has so far paid very little to no attention to the Arabic language and how it is utilized to control possession and mental illness.
 I personally made many highly remarkable experiences with the power of the Arabic language.
 My impression is that the Arabic language can enter those regions of our mind that can be "possessed", and that are spiritually interlinked with old knowledge and our ancestral history.
 In 2009-2011 I was caught an extremely abusive situation and almost suffered a pychosis due to the ongoing, inhumane stress I was under.
 By learning to pray and do Dhirk I protected myself from more mental harm and was able to heal.

 What I take with me from all this, is that we have regions in ourselves, in our minds and bodies that are interconnected to a vast invisible system of spiritual transmission.
-Islam is a like map through which we can explore the interconnected spirit of humanity.
+Islam is like a map through which we can explore the interconnected spirit of humanity.

 How about Demons, Possession and Exorcism in the Modern World